-If a student is selected as a JSPS Research Fellow (DC), he/she receives ¥200,000 per month in funds that can be used freely, as well as around ¥1,000,000 per year for research expenses.
-Rules such as DCs not being allowed to engage in some part-time jobs must be followed.
-Therefore, students must first check compliance rules and follow necessary procedures before becoming a DC.
+There are restrictions for receiving the payment.
+Research fellows must carefully check the compliance requirements in advance.
 Receiving payment from work as RAs or TAs or other such benefits is possible in some cases.
 Scholarships that include government funding, such as the Japan Student Services Organization, National Scholarships, and Tokyo Tech Tsubame Scholarship, cannot be received.